 Answer: As the first of the Five Precepts is to abstain from killing, it does not require vegetarianism or veganism.
-That said, it is definitely best to be a Maha-Vegan, whether committed to the Five Precepts or not.
-Maha-Veganism is as defined at https://thedailyenlightenment.com/2016/10/how-should-all-aspiring-for-buddhahood-eat-and-drink (Note: The Second Precept is to abstain from stealing, the third from sexual misconduct, the fourth from lying, and the fifth from consuming of intoxicants.)
+That said, it is definitely best to be a Maha-Vegan (which is ‘Mahayana veganism’ in short), whether committed to the Five Precepts or not.
+Maha-Veganism as taught by the Buddha is defined at https://thedailyenlightenment.com/2016/10/how-should-all-aspiring-for-buddhahood-eat-and-drink (Note: The Second Precept is to abstain from stealing, the third from sexual misconduct, the fourth from lying, and the fifth from consuming of intoxicants.)

 It is the Bodhisattva Precepts (such as those in the Brahma Net Sutra) that require non-eating of animals.
 That said, similarly, it is definitely best to be a Maha-Vegan, whether committed to the Bodhisattva Precepts or not.
 Drinking of alcohol, however, breaks the fifth of the Five Precepts, and breaks a Bodhisattva Precept too, as can be seen at https://thedailyenlightenment.com/2016/08/why-avoidance-of-alcohol-is-so-important This is so even if there is no intoxication, as explained at https://thedailyenlightenment.com/2014/09/should-you-avoid-intoxicants-or-intoxication